bofm/sublime-a-file-icon/README.md

 Its aims are:

-* To be a `tmPreferences` storage for UI themes that support file-specific icons.
+* To be a `tmPreferences` storage for UI themes those support file-specific icons.
 * To provide icons for themes those don't (fully) support file-specific icons.

 If you have any problems, please search for a similar issue first, before creating [a new one][new-issue].